"*Know* that flesh cannot mark steel. *Know* that steel may mark flesh. In *knowing* this, Zerthimon became free."

 is the literal version of this.

-- His father's position is the contrary of Thulsa's.
-He remarks to Conan "For no one - no one in this world can you trust.
+- Conan's father takes a literal approach: "For no one - no one in this world can you trust.
 Not men, not women, not beasts.
 [Points to sword] This you can trust."
-Cue shock when it snaps while fighting Thulsa Doom
+This position winds up undone when Conan's father dies an undignified death, unable to even fight back while being torn apart by war dogs.

 - The Alien tetralogy, with the technology-using humans vs. the organic Xenomorphs.